-David Heetderks grew up near Washington, D.C. and is currently assistant professor of Music Theory at Oberlin College Conservatory.
-He joins the music theory faculty of UNT in fall 2018.
+David Heetderks grew up near Washington, D.C. and Music Theory faculty of the Oberlin College Conservatory.
+He joins the music theory faculty of UNT College of Music in Fall 2018.

 Dr. Heetderks is also an active composer, and received a Master’s degree in composition from the Yale School of Music, where his teachers included Ezra Laderman, David Del Tredici, and Alvin Singleton.
 He has written pieces for the Akropolis reed quintet, flautist Sergio Pallottelli, percussion trio Loop 2.4.3, Evan Ziporyn of Bang on a Can All-Stars, and others.
 Honors include a Young Composers' award from ASCAP, a commission from the Renee B. Fisher competition for a solo piano work, and a commission from Connecticut division of the Music Teachers National Association.